 Our patient-centered focus and quality care is sustained through the compassion and dedication displayed by our tireless team of nurses and other staff members, and the physicians on our medical staff.
-We are proud to announce that we are the recipient of the Magnet Award for Excellence in Nursing Services from the American Nurses Credentialing Center (ANCC).
-The ANCC also provides a vehicle for disseminating and teaching successful nursing strategies and practices.
-This is the organization's highest honor, given to institutions that are committed to excellence in nursing.
-We are especially honored to receive this distinction, as only 5 percent of the hospitals in the United States receive this award.
+We are proud to announce that the hospital has been recognized three-times by the American Nurses Credentialing Center (ANCC) for the Magnet® Recognition Program.

 Joint Commission standards address the organization's level of performance in key functional areas, such as patient rights, patient treatment, and infection control.
 The standards focus not simply on an organization's ability to provide safe, high quality care, but on its actual performance as well.
 Standards set forth performance expectations for activities that affect the safety and quality of patient care.